 Both events have resulted in many questions and confusion in our community that I’d like to address in this post.

-The Graphcool Framework is an open-source technology, that provides a GraphQL backend solution based on an opinionated stack:
+The Graphcool Framework is an open-source and self-hosted GraphQL backend-as-a-service that provides an opinionated backend setup:

 - A serverless function component, providing means to implement common workflows like authentication or other business logic